Ads98/Ads98.github.io/_pages/CV.md

 permalink: /CV/
 ---
 # Curriculum Vitae
-I am a graduating PhD student in Data Science at the University of Oxford.
-I have 4+ years' experience as a Machine Learning Engineer, working across academia, finance and insurance.
+I am a graduating PhD student in Health Data Science at the University of Oxford specialising in machine learning for medical sensor data.
+My research aims to improve cardiovascular risk prediction through the discovery of novel digital biomarkers.

 Below is a summary of my academic background, research experience, and technical skills.
 A downloadable PDF version of my CV is available [here](/assets/files/CV.pdf).